 The Old Guard (2020)

-Based on the acclaimed comic book of the same name, the film focuses on a squad of centuries-old immortals and mercenaries – led by a hardened warrior called Andy (Charlize Theron) – who have the mysterious inability to die.
+The Old Guard focuses on a squad of centuries-old immortals and mercenaries – led by a hardened warrior called Andy (Charlize Theron) – who have the mysterious inability to die.
 The team’s mission of protecting the mortal world is thrown off balance with the awakening of the first new immortal in centuries (Kiki Layne), and the emergence of a new threat seeking to replicate and monetize their power.
-The Old Guard received wide acclaim from critics for Theron’s leading performance and the same-sex storyline between Marwan Kenzari and Luca Marinelli’s characters, Joe and Nicky, due to the significant lack of LGBTQ+ representation in the action genre.
-In the film, the characters are believed to have been together for at least 900 years, and one scene between the pair in particular has been hailed as one of the most authentic – and passionate – queer movie scenes of 2020.
+The Old Guard received praise from critics for Theron’s leading performance and the same-sex storyline between Marwan Kenzari and Luca Marinelli’s characters, Joe and Nicky, due to the significant lack of LGBTQIA+ representation in the action genre.

 Other People (2016)

-A semi-autobiographical look at director Chris Kelly’s family, Other People focuses on David Mulcahey (Jesse Plemons), a 29-year-old gay man who moves back home to Sacramento to take care of his mother, Joanne, who is in the advanced stages of leiomyosarcoma (Molly Shannon).
+A semi-autobiographical look at director Chris Kelly’s family, Other People focuses on David Mulcahey (Jesse Plemons), a 29-year-old gay man who moves back home to Sacramento to take care of his mother, Joanne (Molly Shannon), who is in the advanced stages of leiomyosarcoma.
 There, he faces the homophobia of his religious and ultra-conservative family while dealing with the inevitable death of his mother.

 The Perfection (2019)

-Get Out star Allison Williams returns to the horror genre as the talent but troubled cellist, Charlotte, who travels to Shanghai to reconnect with her former mentor Anton (Steven Weber), who’s running a cello competition alongside his wife Paloma (Alaina Huffman).
+Get Out and Girls alum Allison Williams returns to the horror genre as Charlotte, a talented but troubled cellist who travels to Shanghai to reconnect with her former mentor Anton (Steven Weber), who runs a cello competition alongside his wife Paloma (Alaina Huffman).
 There, she meets another of Anton’s students Lizzie (Logan Browning), and the two quickly become friends.
-Shortly after their relationships turns sexual, Charlotte agrees to accompany Lizzie across rural China.
-Sounds lovely right?
-Nah, what follows is pure terror.
+After forming a sexual relationship, Charlotte agrees to accompany Lizzie across rural China, which is soon followed by gore and terror.
 If you’re squeamish, don’t watch.
 If you’re not, enjoy!

 A Secret Love (2020)

-A Secret Love is an emotional documentary that follows the 65-year-long secret relationship between baseball star Terry Donahue and her partner Pat Henschel, as well as the challenges they face coming out later in life.
-It recalls when Terry and Pat back met for the first time, through their professional lives in Chicago, coming out to their conservative families and deciding with whether or not to get married.
-“Facing the hardships of ageing and illness, their love proves resilient as they enter the home stretch.”
+This emotional documentary focuses on the 65-year-long secret relationship between baseball star Terry Donahue and her partner Pat Henschel, as well as the challenges they face coming out later in life.
+It recalls when Terry and Pat met for the first time, through their professional lives in Chicago, coming out to their conservative families and deciding whether or not to get married.
+“Facing the hardships of ageing and illness,” the synopsis reads, “their love proves resilient as they enter the home stretch.”